Hem-Dolia/Sentiment-Analysis/README.md

 # 🧠 Tweet Sentiment Analyzer

-A web app to analyze the sentiment of tweets using Logistic Regression and upport Vector Machines (SVM).
+A web app to analyze the sentiment of tweets using Logistic Regression and Support Vector Machines (SVM).
 Built using Python, Scikit-learn, NLTK, and Streamlit.

 ---